Chronic Shoulder Pain: Tendonitis vs Tendinosis — Why It Matters in Raynham, MA

 Reduced structural integrity

-In simpler terms, this condition reflects breakdown of the tendon tissue rather than active inflammation.
+In simpler terms, this condition reflects breakdown of tendon tissue, not active inflammation.

 Why This Distinction Matters for Shoulder Pain